Submodularity of the expected information gain in infinite-dimensional linear inverse problems: Computational considerations

 for all $v \in V \setminus S$.
 The advantage of \eqref{equ:marginal_gain_alt} over \eqref{equ:marginal_gain_orig} is that it involves the inverse of an operator on $\R^k$ as opposed to the inverse of an operator on $\M$.

-We point out that the present measurement-space formulation for computing the marginal gain in $\pEIG$ is related to a similar approach in \cite{AlexanderianPetraStadlerEtAl21}.
+The present measurement-space formulation for computing the marginal gain in $\pEIG$ is related to a similar approach in \cite{AlexanderianPetraStadlerEtAl21}.
 In that article, a measurement-space approach was used to compute a variant of the Bayesian A-optimality criterion, in the context of OED under model uncertainty and in a discretized framework.